-The alternative LMP Hybrid scenario, which targets an LMP 25% higher than in the Central Case, resulted in a modest reduction (less than 1%) in social costs of \$22 million in 2040 (Table VII-4).
-With the higher LMP that relies on a higher carbon price and lower CEC quantity demanded to achieve emissions reductions than the Central Case, the alternative Hybrid Approach is more similar to Net Carbon Pricing (the most cost-effective approach) than the Hybrid Approach in the Central Case, and is thus less costly.
+The alternative LMP Hybrid Approach scenario, which targets an LMP 25% higher than in the Central Case, resulted in a modest reduction (less than 1%) in social costs of \$22 million in 2040 (Table VII-4).
+By relying more on the carbon price and less on the new CEC quantity to achieve emissions reductions,194 the alternative Hybrid Approach is more similar to Net Carbon Pricing (the most cost-effective approach) than the Hybrid Approach in the Central Case, and is thus less costly.